Award winning cottages

 - bedroom (double).

-night storage heating and convector heating included.
+Heating: Eco electric radiator heating and convector heating included.

-There is parking for one vehicle.
+Parking: There is a car parking area which offers parking for one car.

-Logs can be pre-ordered at time of booking for £4 a bag.
+Logs/Charcoal: Logs can be pre-ordered at time of booking for £4 a bag.

 - Let starts